bjartnes/bounded-disturbances/README.md

 To run the workshop clone the repo, install VS Code from https://code.visualstudio.com/

-Install docker or https://rancherdesktop.io/ (Not both, I've had issues) .
+Install docker dekstop.
 On Windows, use the WSL2 backend.

 Open VS Code and choose "File" - "Open Folder" (<kbd>CTRL</kbd> <kbd>K</kbd> + <kbd>CTRL</kbd> <kbd>O</kbd>) and select the folder where you cloned the repo.
 Wait for the popup and choose "Reopen folder to develop in a container".